Thorough preparation, decision logging and implementation monitoring for maximised impact

 Tools like Apollo.ai help track action items, ensuring accountability and follow-through on decisions.

-To fully realize the benefits of digital tools, boards must approach their implementation strategically.
+To fully realise the benefits of digital tools, boards must approach their implementation strategically.
 Here are some best practices to consider:

 Before adopting any tool, boards should identify their specific needs and goals.
 For example, is the priority improving collaboration, enhancing security, or streamlining documentation?